Afnan-Sultan/RNA-seq-Analysis/README.md

     ├── .
     └── $paper_n
 ```
   - the additional folder in this structure is the `final_output` folder.
-This folder contains the final and most important outputs, whic are mostly generated after calling `analysis.sh` script from the `main.sh`
+This folder contains the final and most important outputs, which are mostly generated after calling `analysis.sh` script from the `main.sh`
   - `analysis.sh` function is
     - converting the merged `.gtf` file into `.bed` file
-    - applying gffcompare on each merged gtf with refrence trancriptom and generating `.stats` files.
+    - applying gffcompare on each merged gtf with refrence trancriptome and generating `.stats` files.
-    - applying bedtools on the converted `.bed` file with the generated `.bed` files in the bedtools folder to generate intersection with different with different genomic regions.
+    - applying bedtools on the converted `.bed` file with the generated `.bed` files in the bedtools folder, to generate intersection with different genomic regions.

 After calling the `analysis.sh` script, `main.sh` will be done and the general structure of the repository will be as follows.